eilvelia/tdl/README.md

 <a name="issue-tracker"></a>
 ## Issue tracker

-Reporting bugs (besides feature requests and other stuff) is very welcome in the tdl's GitHub issue tracker.
+Reporting bugs (besides feature requests and other stuff) is very welcome in tdl's GitHub issue tracker.
 However, while the author can answer some questions on how to use TDLib itself, they do not know the entirety of TDLib API, and it may be better (and faster to get the response) to ask questions related to TDLib specifics in the `t.me/tdlibchat` group.

 ---